About Hands Off Initiative

-Hands Off Initiative is a non-profit organisation established in March 2018 and began operations officially in august, 2018 to address the systemic problem of rape, sexual abuse, harassment and assault by going to schools and communities to teach children, teenagers and young adults about Consent.
+Hands Off Initiative is a non-profit organisation established in March 2018 and began operations officially in august, 2018.
+Our goal is to break the cycle of abuse in our society and address the systemic problem of rape, sexual abuse, harassment and assault by going to schools and communities to teach children, teenagers and young adults about Consent.

 At Hands Off Initiative, we believe if children and young people are made to understand what consent is, we would raise a generation where cases of sexual assault, sexual harassment and rape are non-existent in our societies.

-We aim to build a society where people ask before they proceed, a society where boundaries are respected and a society where everyone respects the other person’s body.
+We aim to break the cycle of abuse and build a society where people ask before they proceed, a society where boundaries are respected and a society where everyone respects the other person’s body.
 A society where NO means NO and where normalized harmful practices are dismantled one consent class at a time.

 The Hands Off Team